Guidance for candidates for PhD or MD by Publication

 All students must follow it’s department’s monitoring procedures.
 Students must follow these whilst registered for the degree of PhD by Publication.

-All students must engage with the DDP which includes completing a training needs analysis to assess their training needs for their PhD by publication registration period.
+All students must engage with the DDP which includes completing a training needs analysis to assess their training needs for their PhD or MD by publication registration period.
 It is compulsory for all students to complete the research, ethics and integrity training.
-Students can complete an Epigeum ethics course online.
-On this page click the 'RIS- Research Integrity' hyperlink which loads MOLE2.
+Students can complete an Epigeum ethics course online or attend their faculty’s taught module.
+For the Epigeum course, click the 'RIS- Research Integrity' hyperlink which loads MOLE2.
 On logging in select the appropriate faculty and then start the course.

-Registration for a PhD by Publication will be for one year only.
+Registration for a PhD or MD by Publication will be for one year only.
 Candidates will be expected to submit during that year.
-Candidates who have transferred from standard PhD route to PhD by Publication will be expected to submit within one year of their date of transfer.
+Candidates who have transferred from a standard route to a Publication route will be expected to submit within one year of their date of transfer.
 Candidates are required to be members of staff for the full period of registration.
-Submission should conform to the Regulations for PhD by Publication.
+Submission should conform to the appropriate regulations for PhD by Publication or MD by Publication.
 Candidates will be required to pay a fee on submission.

 The important consideration for examiners will be that the published work shows convincing evidence of the capacity of the candidate to pursue research and scholarship and make an original contribution and substantial addition to knowledge.
 Thus the proper constraints on the number of published works are that they form a substantial and yet coherent whole.
-To this end, and in addition to the published works, a commentary (not exceeding 15,000 words) should be submitted which links the submitted works and outlines their coherence and significance.
-It is unlikely that a small number of publications will be sufficiently substantial or that a large number would be adequately coherent.
-Whilst there are no specific regulations regarding the number of publications that should be submitted, it is expected that most submissions will include between 4 and 8 publications.
+To this end, and in addition to the published works, a commentary (not exceeding 15,000 words in the case of PhD and not exceeding 10,000 words in the case of MD) should be submitted which links the submitted works and outlines their coherence and significance.
+In most cases it is unlikely that a small number of publications will be sufficiently substantial or that a large number would be adequately coherent.
+Whilst there are no specific regulations regarding the number of publications that should be submitted, it is expected that most submissions will include between 3 and 8 publications.